It’s the season of grand finales, the time of last things.

 It’s exhausting.
 Expensive.
 And a little depressing.

-It’s bittersweet that my kids are another year older, scribbling their closing lines in another ending-too-soon childhood chapter—but it’s more than that.
+It’s bittersweet that my kids are another year older, scribbling closing lines in another ending-too-soon childhood chapter—but it’s more than that.
 I’m sad that my children’s time with you is drawing to a close.
 Not just their time in this grade, with these friends.
 Their time with you.
 Their teacher.

 When I look at you, I see someone with sparkling talent: Clever.
 Creative.
 Charismatic.
 Compassionate.